 The eCRC shows the maximum time the clearance can be considered effective for any use.
 SVLL requires clearances on a more frequent basis.

 The eCRC program relies on a credit check to verify identity, and some circumstances such as limited credit history or having recently moved may require a manual verification of identity.
 The form provided can be used to have your ID verified by any member of the SVLL executive for you to fax in to the program.
-Alternatively you can have an in-person clearance done by VPD or RCMP.
-Note that incomplete forms will be not be retained by the Ministry and will need to be completed again in full.

 Yes.
 BackCheck clearances do not meet minimum standards for clearances and a check with the provincial eCRC, VPD or RCMP is required.